GauthamYerroju/firefox-profile-addons/README.md

 ## Instructions:

+Clone this repo and copy the appropriate folders into the Firefox profile folder.

-1. Find Firefox profile folder.
-Type about:support into url bar, and click the "Open Folder" button next to "Profile Folder".
+How to find Firefox profile folder: type about:support into url bar, and click the "Open Folder" button next to "Profile Folder".

-2. Clone this repo into the profile folder.

-3. Copy subfolders out into profile folder.
 TODO: Create scripts for major platforms to automatically do this.

-4. Restart Firefox.